pu239ppy/chef-bach/cluster-readme.txt

   The expected fields are :

-  hostname mac-address IP-address ILO-IP-Address Cobbler-Profile domain role
+  nodeid hostname mac-address IP-address ILO-IP-Address Cobbler-Profile domain role

   "ILO" stands for Integrated Lights-Out - a management console.
   It's not important for VMs.